-Selenium, as selenocysteine, is incorporated large number of antioxidant selenoproteins and has a protective activity against the abundance of hydrogen peroxide produced during the biosynthesis of thyroid Furthermore, selenium is hormones. an essential component the of enzyme iodothyronine deiodinases (DIOs), which catalyzes the thyroid hormones activity (2).
+Selenium, as selenocysteine, is incorporated into a large number of antioxidant selenoproteins and has a protective activity against the abundance of hydrogen peroxide produced during the biosynthesis of thyroid hormones.
+Furthermore, selenium is an essential component of the enzyme iodothyronine deiodinases (DIOs), which catalyzes the thyroid hormones activity (2).